craigmulligan/website/content/cv.md

 #### [breadcrumb.io && flippa](https://breadcrumb.io/) (contract) - dec 2017 - present

-> Flippa is a social commerce app for informal traders in South Africa.
+> Flippa is a social commerce mobile app for informal traders in South Africa.

 position: full-stack developer

 responsiblities:
- - build react-native app for android - using Expo, apollo
+ - Build react-native app for android - using Expo and apollo-client
- - build API - using a javascript implementation of graphql backed by PostgreSQL
+ - Build API - using a javascript implementation of graphql backed by PostgreSQL

 #### [resin.io](https://resin.io) (full-time) - nov 2014 - nov 2017